Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Discussion

-Additional future work might generalize \FAQ~ in a number of ways.
-First, many (brain-) graphs of interest will be errorfully observed \cite{Priebe2011}, that is, vertices might be missing and putative edges might exhibit both false positives and negatives.
-Explicitly dealing with this error source is both theoretically and practically of interest \cite{VP11_unlabeled}.
-Second, for many brain-graph matching problems, the number of vertices will not be the same across the brains.
-Recent work from \cite{Zaslavskiy2009, Zaslavskiy2010} and \cite{Escolano2011} suggest that extensions in this direction would be both relatively straightforward and effective.
-Third, the most ``costly'' subroutine is LAP.
-Fortunately, LAP is a linear optimization problem with linear constraints.
-A number of parallelized optimization strategies could therefore potentially be brought to bear on this problem \cite{Boyd2011}.
-Fourth, our matrices have certain special properties, namely sparsity, which makes more efficient algorithms (such as ``active set'' algorithms) readily available for further speed increases.
-Fifth, for brain-graphs, we have some prior information that could easily be incorporated in the form of vertex attributes.
-For example, position in the brain, cell type, etc., could be used to measure ``dissimilarity'' between vertices.
-Finally, although this approach natively operates on both unweighted and weighted graphs, multi-graphs are a possible extension.
+We are also pursuing additional future work to generalize FAQ in a number of ways: \begin{itemize} \item In addition to the theoretical results contained in Section \ref{sub:theory}, we have studied the properties of the convex and indefinite GMP relaxations in a very general random graph model \cite{lyzinski2014graph}.
+Under some general assumptions on the random graph model, the indefinite relaxation of (\ref{eq:GM}), and {\it not} the convex relaxation of (\ref{eq:GMc}) is the provably correct approach \cite{lyzinski2014graph}. \item Many (brain-) graphs of interest will be errorfully observed \cite{Priebe2011}, that is, vertices might be missing and putative edges might exhibit both false positives and negatives.
+Explicitly dealing with this error source is both theoretically and practically of interest \cite{VP11_unlabeled}. \item For many brain-graph matching problems, the number of vertices will not be the same across the brains.
+Recent work from \cite{Zaslavskiy2009, Zaslavskiy2010} and \cite{Escolano2011} suggest that extensions in this direction would be both relatively straightforward and effective. \item Often, a partial matching of the vertices is known a priori, and we can modify FAQ to leverage these seeded vertices to match the remaining unseeded vertices \cite{sgm2}. \item The most costly subroutine in FAQ is solving LAPs.
+Fortunately, the LAP is a linear optimization problem with linear constraints.
+As a result, a number of parallelized optimization strategies could be implemented on this problem \cite{Boyd04a}. \item Often, real data adjacency matrices have certain special properties, namely sparsity, which makes faster LAP subroutines \cite{Jonker1987} and more efficient algorithms (such as ``active set'' algorithms) readily available for further speed increases. \item In many graph settings, we have some prior information that could easily be incorporated into the GM problem in the form of vertex attributes and features.
+For example, in brain graphs we know the position of the vertex in the brain, the vertex's cell type, etc. These could be used to measure a ``dissimilarity'' between vertices and are easily incorporated into FAQ's objective function to better match the graphs. \item We are working to extend FAQ to match multiple graphs simultaneously. \end{itemize}